microsoft/vcpkg/docs/maintainers/cmake-guidelines.md

 - `foreach(RANGE)`'s arguments _must always be_ natural numbers,
   and `<start>` _must always be_ less than or equal to `<stop>`.
   - This must be checked if necessary.
+- All port-based scripts must use `include_guard(GLOBAL)` to avoid being included multiple times.

 ### Naming Variables